onqtam/headjack/docs/why/7_REPUTATION.md

 > "The ultimate result of shielding men from the effects of folly is to fill the world with fools." - [Herbert Spencer](https://www.goodreads.com/quotes/79987-the-ultimate-result-of-shielding-men-from-the-effects-of)

+> "Imagine a decentralized, participatory system with objectors, supporters, checkers, and bettors–all of whom are evaluating claims made by someone.
+Claimants are usually targets of the sensemaking system, so while their claims are the most visible, they don’t have to be active participants in the truth-tracking process.
+Everyone else has to stake something, enough that it stings to lose." - [Sensemaking in the Era of Authoritarian Media, by Max Borders](https://www.aier.org/article/sensemaking-in-the-era-of-authoritarian-media/#:~:text=Imagine%20a%20decentralized,stings%20to%20lose.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Calculemus!
 Computable Context
 ██████████████████████████████████████████████████████████████████